WalterBright/documents/bitfields.md

 The solution is to pick the right implementation for the desired purpose:

+1. use builtin bitfields for reducing memory consumption
-1. use builtin bitfields for portability matching the associated C compiler
+1. use builtin bitfields for interoperability with the associated C compiler
-2. use std.bitmap.bitfields for cross-platform binary compatibility
+2. use std.bitmap.bitfields for compatibility with externally imposed data layouts or hardware registers

 ### Symbolic Debug Info